Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

-\textit{Challenges of open-domain OETG.} Technology companies often propose the most capable open-domain models as they have the resources to train them on large amounts of data \citep{AbdallaWRN23}.
-Many of these models are behind closed walls \citep{LiuYZX23a}.
-This makes the creation and reproducibility of modern LMs particularly challenging, as many companies tend not to disclose technical details about their models, such as used data or hyperparameters \citep{AchiamAAA24}.
-Few companies follow an open-source approach when it comes to LM development \citep{TouvronLIM23}.
+\textit{Challenges of open-domain OETG.} Open-domain OETG requires balancing multiple competing objectives—such as coherence, relevance, factuality, and diversity—that are often in tension with one another \citep{HoltzmanWBZS20}.
+Improvements along one dimension (e.g., diversity) may degrade others (e.g., coherence or factual accuracy), complicating both modeling and evaluation.
+Contrastive decoding selects each next token by favoring what a strong model prefers over what a weaker ``generic'' model prefers, steering generation away from bland high-frequency continuations \citep{li-etal-2023-contrastive}.
+This usually yields more specific, less repetitive text.
+Technology companies often propose the most capable open-domain models as they have the resources to train them on large amounts of data \citep{AbdallaWRN23}.
+Many of these models are closed-source.
+This makes the creation and reproducibility of modern LLMs particularly challenging, as many companies tend not to disclose technical details about their models, such as used data or hyperparameters \citep{AchiamAAA24}.
+Few companies follow an open-source approach when it comes to LLM development \citep{TouvronLIM23}.
+This can hinder the scientific study of OETG, as these systems are difficult to reproduce and might not generalize to widely available open-source models.
+We note that open-domain OETG is also challenged by biased datasets, interpretability issues, limited evaluation, and other factors.
+As these challenges are not exclusive to OETG and are prevalent across several text generation tasks, we address them generally in \Cref{sec:eval} and \Cref{sec:challenges}.

-\textbf{Story generation.} A \textit{story generation} model creates a narrative text that appears coherent to the reader \citep{GuanMFL21, LiangTLZ23}.
-This sub-task employs the description of consecutive narrative events, supplemented with characters that follow a plot consistently.
-We find that many approaches for story generation employ additional modules to improve the consistency of the generated text. \citet{FanLD18} use a convolutional LM to generate a specially designed prompt and enhance the consistency of story generation with a text-to-text model.
-Planning the generation process in a hierarchical way can enhance creativity \citep{Peng22}. \citet{YangTPK22} employ a planning module that produces a story premise with a setting, characters, and outline.
-Additionally, they use a dedicated module to make local edits so that the generated story appears consistent.
-The WritingPrompts dataset \citep{FanLD18} includes 300k stories from Reddit paired with human-written prompts.